 Virtual Color Map Size

 As with any storage location, size is a consideration.
 For every color your application uses, you need an entry in the virtual color map.
-You can specify a maximum size of 32,768 entries.
+You can specify a virtual color map with a maximum of 32,768 entries.